February 1, 2019

 Thank you to all that participated in the production of past Inductions.
 Recordings of Inductions are now available at iTunes, Amazon and most music download website outlets.

 Inductees that have group recordings that can be made available for download are of great interest to the Vocal Group Hall of Fame Foundation.
 The Vocal Group Hall of Fame Foundation Record Company, designed as a fundraising project for the Foundation, and is sharing royalties with Inductees that help by licensing their recordings.
-Please contact us for more info about downloads if you have recordings and are interested in The Vocal Group Hall of Fame distributing them for you on a non-exclusive bases.
+Please contact us for more info about downloads if you have recordings and are interested in The Vocal Group Hall of Fame distributing them for you on a non-exclusive base.

 Updates will be posted at the website will be posted as they materialize.
 Your ideas are welcome so please submit your ideas and suggestions to the Foundation Office address or by email.

 The Vocal Group Hall of Fame Internet Radio Station is soon to be a dynamic new tool for the Foundation.
-It’s an inexpensive way to promote and advertise The Vocal Group Hall of Fame Foundation’s museum annexes, clubhouses, Inductions, concert tour, concert series, media programs, products, downloads, memberships, merchandise, gift shop and web site.
+It’s an inexpensive way to promote and advertise The Vocal Group Hall of Fame Foundation’s museum annexes, clubhouses, Inductions, concert tour, concert series, media programs, products, downloads, memberships, merchandise, gift shop, and web site.
 It will create international Internet programming produced weekly that can be re-broadcast throughout the week.
 The programs will be licensed and will generate barter income from participating broadcast, cable, satellite and other forms of commercial radio sales or licenses.
-The stations will broadcast, or web cast, the Vocal Group Hall of Fame show after downloading the programming from the Foundation’s web site with a password.
+The stations will broadcast, or webcast, the Vocal Group Hall of Fame show after downloading the programming from the Foundation’s web site with a password.
 The radio programs are to be hosted by Inductees providing services as DJ’s for their own radio shows.
 LOOK FOR MORE INFO IN THE COMING YEAR 2011

 The Vocal Group Hall of Fame on tour is one of the best ways to promote the Vocal Group Hall of Fame

 nationally and worldwide.
 Advertising for each tour date or concert series date continues to promote Vocal Group Hall of Fame locations and events.
-Programs establish public awareness while creating tourism to the attractions.
-Tours, concert series and dates of various scopes, sizes, duration and price can be custom-made depending on the needs of the sponsor or promoter.
+Programs establish public awareness while creating tourism for the attractions.
+Tours, concert series and dates of various scopes, sizes, duration, and price can be custom-made depending on the needs of the sponsor or promoter.
 ROUTING DATES FOR INDUCTEES ARE NOW AVAILABLE AND IS THE BEGINNING OF THE NETWORK OF LOCATIONS PARTICIPATING IN THE TOUR.
 Interested Inductees and venues are encouraged to contact Bob Crosby at The Vocal Group Hall of Fame.

-The recorded performances entertain, educate and enlighten the public, preserve historic memories for posterity sake, while creating media products to financially serve the Vocal Group Hall of Fame Foundation.
+The recorded performances entertain, educate and enlighten the public, preserve historic memories for posterity sake while creating media products to financially serve the Vocal Group Hall of Fame Foundation.
 The Inductees continue to support the Foundation by contributing their performances and by donating their audio and video rights.
 Once again this show of support was illustrated with the Class of 2005, 2006 & 2007 at the 10th Anniversary Induction Concerts, where the artists again donated their performances for the good of the Foundation.
 However, these shows are not yet edited due to the lack of financing.
 This material edited and converted into media products will help to promote awareness of The Vocal Group Hall of Fame Foundation and raise necessary funds to support the Foundation.
 The Foundation has developed its own production company to create programming and recordings from the Inductee’s musical contributions, in many cases remaking the music the legendary artists made famous.
 The products are distributed worldwide for broadcast, cable, syndication, pay per view, music video downloads DVDs and CDs.
 The products will be made available at the museum, clubhouses, music distribution outlets, on the Internet, and will be available to Inducted vocal groups touring to merchandise at their shows.
 The media products were provided for sale during a Public Television Broadcast (PBS), which began airing August 2007 as part of a 3-year syndication license.
-These products are also available at www.Bestbuy.com www.Amazon.com www.Borders.com etc. KEY WORD “Vocal Group Hall of Fame”.
+These products are also available at www.Bestbuy.com www.Amazon.com www.Borders.com etc. KEYWORD “Vocal Group Hall of Fame”.

 The Vocal Group Hall of Fame Foundation would be endorsing and contributing its brand name, providing the artist’s memorabilia for display, artist’s merchandise, Vocal Group Hall of Fame Foundation merchandise and media products, tapes, CDs, DVDs etc., and arrange for visits from the artists for autograph signings, meet and greet opportunities and to perform at the piano bar and hard ticketed concerts when a performance area and funding become available.